IsaiahSnyder-Programming/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+Change Directory
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+Make Directory
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+The <html> tag in a document represents the root of the entire document.
+Its basically a container for all the other elements to live in.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+HyperText Markup Language
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading Style Sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: